Robust discrete complex analysis: A toolbox: Factorization theorem for the function

-If $l=n$ (which means $L=L'\subset \bigcup_{k=0}^l \Int\BB\O{u_k}$), this immediately gives the estimate $\P\,[\RW{\O}ab\cap L\ne\es]\le \const\cdot\, \P_\O^{a,b}[\BB{\O}{u}]$.
-Otherwise, our definition of $\O_{R,r}$ guarantees that, if $x$ is the closest boundary vertex to $u_l$, then $x\in(ba)_\O$ and $a,b\notin \BBsign^{\O}_{\dd\O{u_l}}(x)$.
+If $l=n$ [which means $L=L'\subset\bigcup_{k=0}^l \Int\BB\O{u_k}$], this immediately gives the estimate $\P[\RW{\O}ab\cap L\ne\es]\le \const\cdot\,\P_\O^{a,b}[\BB{\O}{u}]$.
+Otherwise, our definition of $\O _{R,r}$ guarantees that if $x$ is the closest boundary vertex to $u_l$, then $x\in(ba)_\O$ and $a,b\notin\BBsign^{\O}_{\dd\O{u_l}}(x)$.
 Together with Lemma~\ref{Lemma:LuCrossing}, this yields

 Clearly, one can repeat the same arguments for the other boundary arc $[ab]_\O$.
-We finish the proof by saying that, due to topological reasons, $\RW{\O}ab$ should cross at least one of those two paths (connecting $u$ to $[ba]_\O$ and $[ab]_\O$, respectively). \end{proof}
+We complete the proof by saying that, due to topological reasons, $\RW{\O}ab$ should cross at least one of those two paths (connecting $u$ to $[ba]_\O$ and $[ab]_\O$, resp.). \end{pf}